Essential Items to color-code for a peaceful homeschool.

 Do the children in your house bicker over the oddest items?
 Fight over school supplies?
-For a peaceful homeschool, try color coding your children.
+Then you need to color-code these items for a peaceful homeschool!

-1. Pencils – Yes, I strongly recommend color coding pencils.
+Yes, I strongly recommend color-coding pencils.
 If your children are anything like mine, they’ve fought over pencils.
 By having colored pencils, there’s no longer any substance to claim-jumping their sibling’s pencils.

-3. Protractors – Yes, I actually color code the children’s protractors.
-The children, for some odd reason, can be notoriaously bad about putting protractors away in their school boxes.
+Yes, I actually color code the children’s protractors.
+The children, for some odd reason, can be notoriously bad about putting protractors away in their school boxes.
 I end up with protractors making their way into the toy bin.
-Color coded protractors are easily returned to their rightful owner.
+Color-coded protractors are easily returned to their rightful owner.

-4. Spiral Notebooks – Why do children fight over notebooks?
+Why do children fight over notebooks?
 You’d think they could simply open the notebook and establish ownership.
 Nope, too much work.
-Instead keep the spiral notebooks color coded so you can tell whose is whose at a glance.
+Instead, keep the spiral notebooks color-coded so you can tell whose is whose at a glance.

-5. Rulers – Rulers, like protractors, end up in the toy bin.
+Rulers, like protractors, end up in the toy bin.
 Personally, I have better things to do than to check all six children’s school supplies to ensure they all have a ruler.
-Color coding insures I know which child is missing their ruler.
+Color-coding ensures I know which child is missing their ruler.

-7. Crates – It helps if each child has a different color of crate.
+It helps if each child has a different color of book bin or crate.
 This way you simply drop wandering school supplies off in the correct crate without needing to examine the supplies on the inside.
-For some reason the children get a little incensed when I return supplies to the wrong child.
+For some reason, the children get a little incensed when I return supplies to the wrong child.

-8. Scissors – Yep!
+Yep!
 I color code scissors.
-Otherwise we end up with lost scissors all around the house for the preschoolers to use.
+Otherwise, we end up with lost scissors all around the house for the preschoolers to use.
 Since my little ones are quite inventive with their cutting, I prefer scissors out of their reach… or at least know which child was the guilty party!

-10. Folders – The folders the children use to keep their writing assignments in are color coded.
+The folders the children use to keep their writing assignments in are color-coded.
 This helps me when the kids hand in assignments for me to review.

-11. Pencil Sharpeners – Just like pencils, pencil sharpeners have been the cause of many a fine argument in my house.
-It’s simpler to ensure that each child has a specific color coded sharpener than be putting out fights all week.
+Just like pencils, pencil sharpeners have been the cause of many a fine argument in my house.
+It’s simpler to ensure that each child has a specific color-coded sharpener than be putting out fights all week.